Foam rolling prior to exercise is a great way to activate and prepare your muscles before a workout.

 – Spend about 1-2 minutes on your upper back.

 Remember to listen to your body and adjust the pressure and duration according to your comfort level.
 Foam rolling is meant to be a gentle self-massage technique, so avoid excessive pressure or rolling over bony areas.
 If you experience any pain or discomfort, stop and consult with a healthcare professional.
+We hope this helps you understand the best about foam rolling prior to exercise.